-Because these listings are so competitive, contact Internet Lava to discuss how the Google Local Business Listings on Google Maps relates to your larger internet marketing strategy.
+Because these listings are so competitive, contact Internet Lava to discuss how the Google Local Business Listing on Google Maps relates to your larger internet marketing strategy.

 Our first step is creating and optimizing your local business listings on Google Places or “Place Page,” Bing Maps and Yahoo!
 Local.
 Why waste your time and deal with the frustration of creating a local business listing on Google Places that will never show up for the key trophy phrases such as “Jacksonville Criminal Defense Attorney” or “Personal Injury Attorney in Boston”?
 We know how to revamp and update your Google Places listing to give your law firm the best chance at the top spot.

 For many of our clients, the results have been immediate.
 Many attorneys assume that “luck” or some secret formula causes some websites to jump to the top of the search engines.
 The internet is completely transparent and most of the factors involved in achieving the top spot are pretty easy to understand.
 We created this guide to help attorneys understand the basic steps in optimizing their Google Place page.

 Google Places – A New Name with New Features

 Google Local was the local business listing service provided by Google.
 Recently, Google changed the name to Google Places.
 The new name also comes with some exciting new features.
 If you do not have a picture of your business, Google Places will automatically post a picture for you.
 Although your listing may already contain a picture of your business, you are also allowed to post an additional 10 pictures.
 Those pictures are one piece of the puzzle required to properly optimize the listing.